SaiDarshan2003/Exp-7-Synchornous-counters-/README.md

 6.Verification: Click on "File" > "New" > "Verification/Debugging Files" > "University Program VWF".
 Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.
 Give the Input Combinations according to the Truth Table amd then simulate the Output Waveform.

 ### PROGRAM
-/*
-Program for flipflops  and verify its truth table in quartus using Verilog programming.

 Developed by: Sai Darshan G
 RegisterNumber:  212221240047
-*/

 ```
 ### UPCOUNTER: